 1. Strange User Access Patterns

 Log file activity can reveal suspicious user account activity.
 Spikes and abnormalities in log data can indicate a hacker's attempts to gain access by cracking a user's credentials.
-Types of unusual access that can be spotted during log audits can include:
+Types of unusual access that can be spotted during log audits include:

-• Failed Log-In Attempts,
+• Failed Log-In Attempts

-• Remote access, and
+• Remote access

-• Odd hours access.
+• Odd hours access

 2. Abnormal Database Activities

 Your databases are often the lifeline of your company's operations.
-If you are under attack from an internal or external agent, you may notice a sudden spike in activity that is not related to typical daily operations.
+If you are under attack by an internal or external agent, you may notice a sudden spike in activity that is not related to typical daily operations.
 Key signs your databases are being used in unusual ways may include:

-• Sudden changes in database user or admin permissions,
+• Sudden changes in database user or admin permissions

-• Unusual database actions.
+• Unusual database actions

 3. User and Device Mismatches